 The summer 2021 program will take place June 7— August 13.
-More information regarding the application process will be announced soon.
+The deadline to apply to the program is February 15, 2021.

 Undergraduate students will be enlisted to investigate new engineering technologies for constructing and mimicking tissues and organs.
 Example projects include blood-brain-barrier-on-a-chip, cancer cell microenvironment and migration on a chip, 3D printing and microsystems for extracellular vesicle biomanufacturing, molecular signaling in a gut-on-a-chip model, and 3D-printed scaffolds for improved tissue regeneration.
 Each research project will be a collaboration between the University of Maryland and the U.S. Food and Drug Administration (FDA), making this Research Experience for Undergraduates unlike any other available in the country.